B3N50N/TG-auto-collect/README.md

 If you want to queue download something from telegram, just forward downloadable media to the `TELEGRAM_DAEMON_CHANNEL`

-You can also 'talk' to this daemon using your Telegram client:
+For other function you'll have to "talk" with this daemon using your Telegram client:

-* Say "list" and get a list of available files in the destination path.
-* Say "status" to the daemon to check the current status.
-* Say "clean" to remove stale (*.tdd) files from temporary directory.
+* this part of document is not yet born